X

 • Standard Risk

-Person who, according to a company’s underwriting standards, is entitled to insurance protection without extra rating or special restrictions.
+A person who, according to a company’s underwriting standards, is entitled to insurance protection without extra rating or special restrictions.

 • Subrogation